 What is icing in hockey?

-Icing is an infraction in hockey that is called on a team that hits the puck from one half of the red line to the goal line on the other side of the ice without it being touched by a player on the other team.
+Icing is an infraction in hockey that is called on a player who shoots, hits, or deflects the puck from their team's half of the ice (before the center red line) to the goal line on the opposing team's side of the ice without the puck being touched by a player on the other team.
 The icing rule was introduced in the NHL in September 1937 after it was being used as a strategy to waste time on the game clock.

-Icing is not called if the puck is deflected off multiple players including a player on the other team.
+Icing is not called if the puck is deflected off multiple players, including a player on the other team.

-How does icing work in youth hockey?
+What does icing mean in hockey?